 The Jackson Pollock award for bold use of colour: Huawei P10

 Until 2007, smartphones were all manner of colours.
 Some were red.
 Some were yellow.
 Some were blue.
 Some were magenta.
 You get the idea.
 Then Apple launched the iPhone and after that all phones were black or occasionally white or silver, until Apple then invented Gold and then Rose Gold, colours previously unknown to the human eye, and other mobile makers followed suit.

-It's called the P10 (or P10 Plus) and like Apple, Huawei invented actual new shades for it, with the help of colour specialists Pantone.
+But Apple's never made a green phone.
+Or a blue one.
+Huawei has though - it's called the P10 (or P10 Plus) and like Apple, Huawei invented actual new shades for it, with the help of colour specialists Pantone.

 The by-the-numbers award for most predictable upgrade: Lenovo Moto G5

 The Motorola Moto G4 was a stone-cold, 5-star classic.
 Even today, it remains one of our top picks if you’re looking for the best bang-for-buck, sub-₹15,000 smartphone.

 What did Lenovo do, then?
 Why, it gave the G4 some predictable tweaks, crammed it into a sleeker metal shell and called it the G5.